-How have they measured business impact in the past?
-Was it measured from the beginning?
-What’s their process?
+How have you measured business impact in the past?

-What active work do they do to implement initiatives?
+What active work do you do to implement initiatives?

-If they could do a project again, what would they do differently and why?
+If you could do a project again, what would you do differently and why?

-What are you looking to accomplish during the first 6 to 12 months on the job?
+What are you looking to accomplish during the first six to twelve months on the job?

 Guarantee internal support

-One person can rarely turn the tide in an organization – especially larger, global companies.
-With tech positions, in particular, the lack of a budget and companywide buy-in can hamper efforts to digitally transform.
-Being sold a dream but inheriting a nightmare can be a problematic (and is common).
+One person can rarely turn the tide in an organization.
+With tech positions in particular, the lack of a budget and companywide buy-in can hamper digital transformation efforts.
+Being sold a dream but inheriting a nightmare can be problematic.
 See promises through with action; that comes with support.

-The leadership support from other C-suite members shows the intention to align and contextualizes why hires and upgrades are happening.
-This includes budget and other necessary resources that show intent to transform.
-The strategic leader simply articulates the business reason, but the support gives it a platform to thrive through resistance to change.
+Leadership support from other C-Suite executivesshows the intention to align and contextualizes why hires and upgrades are happening within an organization.
+This includes budgets and any other necessary resources that will be needed during a digital transformation.
+A strategic leader simply articulates the business reason but additional support from other executives is critical if an organization wants to thrive.

 The power of temporary positions has made itself known across all workforces in recent years, and leadership positions are no exception.
-Considering temporary leaders in your market search demonstrates adaptability in the hiring markets and can be a launchpad for making change in your organization.
-Whether it’s leaders between positions or those considering a change during the pandemic, don’t discount the reward of a temporary leaderto test the waters and see if cultural alignment is truly there.
+The hyper-competitive talent market, new COVID-19 variants, the introduction of hybrid and remote workforces, and high inflation rates are creating new business challenges.
+Hiring a temporary or "interim" executive can help remedy some of these challenges which is why it has become one of the most popular hiring trends in 2022.
+Considering temporary leaders demonstrates adaptability in hiring markets and can be a launchpad for making change in your organization.
+Whether it’s leaders between positions or those considering a change, don’t discount the reward of a temporary leaderto test the waters and see if cultural alignment is truly there.

-Not a want, but a need: Every company must digitally transform
+Not a desire, but a need: Every company must digitally transform

-Many digital leadership positions are in high demand and low supply – with diversity also top of mind.
-As such, pioneers are frequently scouted, so taking due time to thoughtfully approach leaders with the intention of benefiting their careers and your company simultaneously will prove beneficial to finding critical hires.
+Many digital leadership positions are in high demand and low supply – with diversity top of mind.
+As a result, organizations need to ensure that their digital leadership is diverse and inclusive.
+Taking due time to thoughtfully approach digital leaders with the intention of benefiting their careers and your company simultaneously will prove beneficial to finding critical hires.